Dooyo-Labs/piccolo/nub-script/docs/script-block.md

 When `replacement` is split into multiple lines, a trailing `\n` is optional for the last line, so "line1\nline2\n" and "line1\nline2" will both split into two lines.

-If you want the last line to be blank then you should add an extra trailing "\n", e.g. "line\nline2\n\n" will split into three lines and "\n\n" will split into a single empty line.
+If you want the last line to be blank then you should add an extra trailing "\n", e.g. "line1\nline2\n\n" will split into three lines and "\n\n" will split into a single empty line.

 Note: the input text is not modified on-the-fly, the patches are are recorded internally and only applied when `apply()` is called.

 - **`replacement`** (string): The text to insert.
-- **Returns**: The `TextPatcher` object for further chaining.
+- **Returns**: The `TextPatcher` object, allowing for method chaining.

 ### Coding Style